prebid/prebid.github.io/dev-docs/modules/mass.md

 - This module loads external JavaScript to render creatives
 - This module should only be used by publishers that have been invited to the MASS network

+## Generic Mode
+- You can specify your our own renderUrl using the module configuration option.
+When specifying a custom renderer, quality assurance is your responsibility.

 ## Integration

 Build the MASS module into the Prebid.js package with: